 The writing assignments for Abraham Lincoln are more demanding than are those for the other study.
-There are no essay assignments in The Touch of Magic and The Story of Helen Keller that are like the one alluded to in the quoted paragraph.
-Instead, students write short paragraphs from time to time.
+There are no essay assignments in the guide for The Touch of Magic and The Story of Helen Keller that are similar to the one alluded to in the quoted paragraph.
+Instead, students occasionally write short paragraphs.

-Students can complete either or both of these book studies in whatever order you choose.
+Students can complete either or both of these book studies in whatever order the parent chooses.
 Because these book studies are optional, the guides review grammar, usage, and punctuation that was taught up through seventh grade but do not introduce new concepts.

-TGATB says that students should complete one or two lessons per day in these studies.
-These two book study guides have about 30 lessons each.
-Even if extra time is spent on reading, composition, work, or art projects, students should be able to complete each study within one to two months.
+TGTB says that students should complete one or two lessons per day in these studies.
+These two book studies have about 30 lessons each.
+Even if extra time is spent on reading, compositions, or art projects, students should still be able to complete each study within one to two months.
 So if you use these for eighth grade, you will need to add other coursework for the year.
-Forthcoming book studies might fill the gap, but it could be useful to do more extensive work on composition, using resources from other publishers.
-(The goal of TBATB is to publish at least two new book studies per year, so it could be a while before they have the equivalent of a complete course.)
+Forthcoming book studies might fill the gap, but it could be more useful to do additional work on composition, using resources from other publishers.
+(The goal of TGTB is to publish at least two new book studies per year, so it could be a while before they have the equivalent of a complete course.)

 The level of difficulty varies greatly.
-Some activities─such as copywork, alphabetizing words, and identifying the correct homonyms for sentences─seem very easy for eighth graders.
+Some activities—such as copywork, alphabetizing words, and identifying the correct homonyms for sentences—seem very easy for eighth-graders.
 Other activities are more on target for this level—activities such as editing, learning challenging vocabulary words, and the composition assignments.
-If parents think some activities are too easy for their teen, they can allow them to skip them.
+Parents can allow their teens to skip some activities if they think they are too easy.

-While these two book studies are intended for eighth graders, they can be used at other levels.
-The Touch of Magic and The Story of Helen Keller book and study guide should be suitable for students down to sixth-grade level, especially those who will enjoy the art activities.
-The Abraham Lincoln book and study guide are probably best for seventh or eighth graders because of the more challenging composition work.
+While these two book studies are intended for eighth-graders, they can be used at other levels.
+The Touch of Magic and The Story of Helen Keller book and study guide should be suitable for students down to sixth grade, especially those who are likely to enjoy the art activities.
+The Abraham Lincoln book and study guide are probably best for seventh- or eighth-graders because of the more challenging composition work.